 40 Years of the RAND Health Insurance Experiment

-2016 marks the 40th anniversary of the RAND Health Insurance Experiment (HIE), the largest health policy study in U.S. history and the only experimental study of how cost-sharing arrangements affect people's use of health services, the quality of care they receive, and their health status.
+2016 marked the 40th anniversary of the RAND Health Insurance Experiment (HIE), the largest health policy study in U.S. history and the only experimental study of how cost-sharing arrangements affect people's use of health services, the quality of care they receive, and their health status.

 To conduct the HIE, RAND developed basic measures of health status and quality of care that are now used around the world.
 After forty years, the RAND Health Insurance Experiment continues to be the gold standard for understanding the effects of cost sharing on the use of services and health outcomes.